SAP-samples/teched2022-XP281/README.md

-# Session XP281 - Monitoring and Ops Automation for Your Cloud Application and SAP HANA Cloud
+# XP281 - Monitoring and Ops Automation for Your Cloud Application and SAP HANA Cloud

 ## Description